-- AgriLife Extension’s conservation programs focus on reducing household water use and improving irrigation efficiencies in lawns, landscapes, and agricultural production systems.
+- Conservation programs focus on reducing household water use and improving irrigation efficiencies in lawns, landscapes and agricultural production systems.

 The benefits of these programs are measured in terms of water saved, water-cost savings, number of jobs and annual wages for trainees in the landscape-irrigation profession, and externally funded grant dollars received and spent locally to implement watershed protection and educational programs.